kubernetes-retired/kubeadm-dind-cluster/README.md

 All of the IPv6 related tests currently run on [TravisCI](https://travis-ci.org/kubernetes-sigs/kubeadm-dind-cluster).
-There are two slightly different kind of tests which run for all major version starting from `v1.9`:
+There are two slightly different kind of tests which run for all version starting from `v1.9`:

 #### `TEST_CASE=ipv6 ./test.sh`

 The cluster is setup with IPv6 support.
-The tests check, if on nodes and pods the IP resolution works as expected.
-For all AAAA records the DNS64 is used, external IPv6 traffic goes throught NAT64.
-Both those mechanisms are automattically deployed as docker containers, alongside the `kube-master` and `kube-node-X` containers running in the outer docker daemon.
+The tests check if the IP resolution on nodes and pods works as expected.
+DNS64 is always used, and external IPv6 traffic goes throught NAT64.
+Both NAT64 and DNS64 are automatically deployed as docker containers, alongside the `kube-master` and `kube-node-X` containers running in the outer docker daemon.

-Those tests are able to run everywhere, regardless if the host machine of the outer docker daemon actaully has external IPv6 connectivity.
+These IPv6 tests do not depend on the host machine of the outer docker daemon actaully having external IPv6 connectivity.

+The tests cover, on pods, nodes and host:
+* IP address lookups
+* internal `ping6`s (pod to pod on different nodes)
+* external `ping6`s (to IPv4-only and IPv6-enabled targets)

 #### `TEST_CASE=ipv6 DIND_ALLOW_AAAA_USE=true ./test.sh`

 Those tests use the public AAAA records when available.
-This means that for hosts which have a AAAA record that IP is used, only in case a host does not have a AAAA record, the DNS64 kicks in.
-Furthermore that means, that traffic to those host does not get routed through NAT64.
+Specifically for hosts which have a AAAA record that IP is used, traffic to those hosts does not get routed through NAT64.
 In that case the host running the outer docker daemon needs to have external IPv6 available.

-As our CI currently does not allow for external IPv6 the external ping tests are enabled, instead a warning is printed.
-Note that internal ping tests will still be tested.
+If a host does not have a public AAAA record, the DNS64 kicks in and traffic is routed throught NAT64.

+The same test suites as above run, except for external ping tests which are intentionally disabled.
+That's because the CI does not currently allow for external IPv6.
+Internal ping tests still run.

 ## Related work